Cahill: Postecoglou's Socceroos legacy will last forever

 The Socceroos edged past Syria 2-1 after extra time on Tuesday to advance to the inter-confederation World Cup play-off against Honduras in November but attention has turned to Postecoglou, who is reportedly set to quit his post next month.

-A report by News Limited claimed Postecoglou – often criticised for his style of play and squad selection – was set to quit regardless of the result of November's two-leg play-off, and the Asian Cup-winning boss offered no guarantees over his future on Wednesday with Sydney FC head coach Graham Arnold believed to be the frontrunner.
+A report by News Limited claimed Postecoglou – often criticised for his style of play and squad selection – was set to quit regardless of the result of November's two-leg play-off, and the Asian Cup-winning boss offered no guarantees over his future on Wednesday, with Sydney FC head coach Graham Arnold believed to be the frontrunner as his replacement.

 Australia star Cahill, who scored twice against Syria in Sydney including the extra-time winner at ANZ Stadium, leapt to the defence of Postecoglou – at the helm since 2013 – amid the speculation on Thursday.